yyyyyyyan7/DISPS/dimension_analysis.md

   While higher-dimensional vectors provide slightly richer representations, they also suffer from the **curse of dimensionality**.
 Distance metrics become less discriminative, leading to unstable topic assignments and fragmented clusters.
 Moreover, computational cost increases substantially, reflected in larger normalized runtime values.

 - **1024 dimensions**:
-  This setting strikes the **best trade-off**.
-It preserves enough semantic granularity to achieve high **NMI**, maintains consistently strong **FMR**, and avoids the overhead associated with very high-dimensional vectors.
-The results demonstrate that 1024 dimensions deliver both stable clustering and efficient runtime performance.
+  Across multiple parameter settings, this dimensionality consistently produces stronger results.
+It preserves enough semantic granularity to achieve high **NMI**, maintains strong **FMR**, and avoids the overhead associated with very high-dimensional vectors.
+The cluster of points in the figure shows that 1024 dimensions achieve both high scores and stable behavior across runs.

 ---

 ## Key Insights

 1. **Balance Between Quality and Efficiency**
    Lower dimensions (384/768) run faster but compromise semantic resolution.
-Higher dimensions (1536) enrich semantics but introduce instability and inefficiency. **1024 dimensions consistently outperform all other choices** by balancing these two extremes.
+Higher dimensions (1536) enrich semantics but introduce instability and inefficiency. **1024 dimensions consistently outperform other choices across a range of parameter settings.**

 2. **The Role of FastMatchRate (FMR)**
    Unlike conventional clustering metrics, **FMR** directly measures *streaming robustness*.
 A higher FMR means documents are more likely to be matched on the fly, reducing computational overhead.
 This metric highlights the **practical value** of embedding dimensionality in online systems, beyond static clustering accuracy.

-3. **Rigor Through Grid Search**
+3. **Comprehensive Comparison Through Grid Search**
-   By performing grid search for **each embedding dimension**, we ensure that every comparison is based on its **best configuration**.
-This eliminates bias from parameter selection and makes the results more trustworthy.
+   By reporting **multiple promising configurations** for each dimension, we ensure that the results reflect the overall behavior of each setting, not just a cherry-picked best case.
+This provides a fairer and more transparent comparison.

 4. **Justification of Default Choice**
    Based on empirical evidence, we adopt **1024 dimensions** as the default configuration in DISPS.
-This choice is not arbitrary but supported by systematic evaluation across accuracy (NMI), stability (FMR), and efficiency (NormTime).
+This choice is not arbitrary but supported by a broad set of experiments balancing **accuracy (NMI)**, **stability (FMR)**, and **efficiency (NormTime)**.

 ---

 ## Conclusion

 This analysis demonstrates that embedding dimensionality has a **non-trivial impact** on both the quality and scalability of real-time publish/subscribe systems.
-Our results confirm that **1024-dimensional embeddings**, when properly tuned, provide the most favorable balance, making them the best choice for DISPS.
+Our results confirm that **1024-dimensional embeddings**, when considered across multiple parameter configurations, provide the most favorable balance, making them the best choice for DISPS.

 By sharing these results, we aim to increase transparency and reproducibility of our study.
 The **score function**, **grid search process**, and **raw experimental results** are available in this repository for further inspection.